The sizing, span, and spacing of floor joists are crucial aspects of house framing.

-The lengths can be cut according to the house dimensions as required.
-There is not a standard code for engineered joists.
+You can cut the lengths according to the dimensions as needed since there is no standard code for engineered joists.

 Generally, manufacturers provide user manuals dictating the proportion limits and spacing of engineered joists.

 Truss Joists-Size and Span

-Truss joists are also an efficient variation of joists that offer advantages over the traditional lumber joists.
+Truss joists are also an efficient variation of joists that offer advantages over traditional lumber joists.

 They provide greater strengths, are required in lesser ratios, and have built-in openings that eliminate the need for drilling.

 Moreover, greater span lengths are possible with truss joists relative to traditional joists.

 Like engineered joists, there are no international codes available for truss joists.
 Instead, manufacturers create user manuals for their installation and usage.

 The following truss span and sizing data is provided by Alpine Engineered Products.

 Truss Span and Spacing Chart from Alpine Engineered Products

 I-Shaped Joists: Size and Span

-I-joists are designed so because their shape is best at resisting both bending and shear forces.
+I-joists are designed because their shape is best at resisting both bending and shear forces.

 The webs transfer bending moments, and the flanges transfer the shear forces.

 As in the case of truss joists, there are no standard codes for I-joists to determine their spans and size.
 This is due to the many variations of I-beams that exist in the market.

-As such, manufacturers are bound to provide an I-beam span chart indicating its specifications and proportioning limits.
+As such, manufacturers are bound to provide an I-joist span chart indicating its specifications and proportioning limits.